Generative Meta-Learning for Zero-Shot Relation Triplet Extraction: Methodology

 \subsection{Inference}

-The inference in our framework also takes the form of the generative model.
-Specifically, TGM-Metric uses the general metric knowledge learned by the metric-based meta-learner to generate triplets.
-In TGM-Model, the model-based meta-learner encodes the task information and generates parameters for the current task.
-The parameters will be concatenated with embeddings output by encoder for decoding during inference.
+In order to preserve the general knowledge contained in the generative model as much as possible, the inference in our framework also takes the form of the generative model.
+Specifically, TGM-Metric utilizes meta-knowledge derived from metric learning to guide the decoder in generating the correct output.
+In the TGM-Model, the decoder uses meta-knowledge output by model-based meta-learner to generate the triplets.
 TGM-Optimization directly generates RTE results during inference.
 This is because the optimization-based meta-learner only optimizes the gradient during training and does not affect the inference process of the generative model.